-Intertwining celestial culture with modernised hospitality, it’s easy to see why the Greek capital attracted five million visitors during the course of 2018
+Intertwining celestial culture with modernised hospitality, it’s easy to see why the Greek capital of Athens attracted five million visitors during the course of 2018.

 Fast forward to the present day, Athens is a modern city, featuring luxurious hotels, restaurants and other tourist attractions that rival the world’s very best.
 Moreover, the city is the epicentre of the Greek economy, home to approximately half of the country’s entire population.
 Having merged these two worlds, the Greek capital provides something for everyone, from the ancient and the new to the conservative and the creative.

 Traditionally the Athenian economy was based on trade, leveraging its access to the sea with the development of one of the world’s most active ports.
 The country exchanged honey, olive oil, silver and often art such as pottery for wood, grain and other fundamental resources.
 Today, however, Athens has established itself as the financial capital of Greece, accounting for nearly half of the country’s entire GDP.
 Further, the city is considered a major economic power of Europe more generally, emphasised by the proximity of the Port of Piraeus – an area that captures substantial attention and investment.

 Alongside the financial sector having somewhat recovered from the national debt-crises, tourism is another substantial contributor to supporting Athens’ livelihood, considered to be a top destination for city-breaks and excursions to either the surrounding islands or mainland.